vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

       - "If we don't add value, you don't pay"
       - "We will show up on time, or the first hour is free"

-* V/TO 5: What is your 3-year picture?
+* V/TO 5: What Is Your 3-Year Picture?
 - Paint a picture of what your company will look like in 3 years
   - Revenue
   - Profit
   - A Measurable
   - 5-10 bullets to paint a vivid image of what your Company will look like, feel like, be like in 3 years

 - E.g.,
   - Revenue: $15m